leninalbertolp/materializecss-snippets/README.md

 - Updated CDN Links to 0.97.7
 - Added New Snippet for Horizontal Card
 - Added New Snippet for Carousel
-- added new snippet for sidenav
+- Added New Snippet for Sidenav
 - removed files for requesting addition to Control Package

 ##Introduction.